 5.3.1 Public transport has the capacity to move large numbers of people to and from the site.
 The proposed development enjoys ready access to regular bus services within a short walking distance.
-Meopham Railway Station is located approximately 4.7km north of the site, accessible in a six-minute drive or 12-minute cycle.
-The station is afforded with 167 vehicle parking spaces (including six disabled spaces), plus 20 secure and covered cycle parking spaces.
+Meopham Railway Station is located approximately 2.4km south of the site, accessible in a 4-minute drive or a 13-minute bus journey (including 8-minutes of walking to the stops of Lewis Road).
+The station has 167 vehicle parking spaces (including 6 disabled spaces), plus 20 secure and covered cycle parking spaces.
 The station is operated by Southeastern and provides services to destinations including London Victoria, Ramsgate and Dover Priory at a frequency of six trains per hour in all directions.